humberaquino/bufpeek/README.md

 ## Features

+* Add an application icon and change the current status bar icon
 * Notification when an update is posted
 * Widget with a summary of Today's updates
 * Show a detail of an update